AAFC-Bioinfo-AAC/pork-vision/README.md

 ## Acknowledgements

 This project was developed by a multidisciplinary team of bioinformaticians and meat science experts at the Lacombe Research and Development Centre, Agriculture & Agri-Food Canada.

-See the [CREDITS](CREDITS.md) file for a list of individual contributions.
+- Credits: For a list of individual contributions, see [CREDITS](CREDITS.md).

-To cite this project, refer to the [CITATION](CITATION.cff) file or click the *Cite this repository* button (right-hand sidebar).
+- Citation: To cite this project, click the *`Cite this repository`* button on the right-hand sidebar.

-To contribute to this project, review the guidelines provided in the [CONTRIBUTING](CONTRIBUTING.md) file  and adhere to our [CODE_OF_CONDUCT](CODE_OF_CONDUCT.mdmd).
+- Contributing: To contribute to this project, review the guidelines provided in the [CONTRIBUTING](CONTRIBUTING.md) file and adhere to our [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md).

-For references to key publications, resources and tools/software used here, see the [REFERENCES](REFERENCES.md) file.
+- References: For a list of key resources and software used here, see [REFERENCES](REFERENCES.md).

 ---

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPLv3).
-See the [LICENSE](LICENSE) file for details.
+See [LICENSE](LICENSE) for details.

 Copyright (c) His Majesty the King in Right of Canada, as represented by the Minister of Agriculture and Agri-Food, 2025.